NIR 101 Class: Operations

-Replacement
+For the Enterprise service the 101 Class operated with eight British Rail Mark 2 carriages acquired by NIR at the same time as the locomotives.
+Thy normally operated in a top and tail formation with one locomotive at each end of the train .It was also possible to run as a push-pull formation with a driving trailer and two locomotives at the same end of the train, or on quieter services, in winter, with only five carriages and a single locomotive.

-Towards the end of the 1970s, although only 10 years old, the class were suffering from regular failures in service and they were displaced from the principal passenger workings by the arrival of the NIR 111 Class locomotives.
-The 101s were cascaded to lesser duties, such as shunting in Adelaide Yard.
+Replacement and withdrawal

-All three locomotives progressively withdrawn from service, the first having been stored in 1989 (103) and the last in 1999 (102).
-After two years out of service, 102 was briefly re-instated as a working locomotive in 2001.
-This was short-lived as the locomotive was stopped after only one trip, and placed back into storage at Whitehead, County Antrim.
+The locomotives were displaced from the Enterprise workings by the arrival of the NIR 111 Class locomotives in the early 1980s.
+Using the 101 Class locomotives on the Belfast–Derry line was considered but, although only around 10 years old, they were suffering from regular failures in service and were cascaded to lesser duties, such as shunting in Adelaide Yard.

+All three locomotives were progressively withdrawn from service, the first in 1989 (103) and the last in 1998 (102).
 Number 103 was scrapped in 1997.
-Numbers 101 and 102, however, remained at Whitehead for some time until offered by Translink for sale.
+Numbers 101 and 102, however, were stored at the Railway Preservation Society of Ireland (RPSI) site in Whitehead, County Antrim.
+After two years out of service, 102 was briefly re-instated as a working locomotive in 2001.
+This was short-lived as the locomotive was stopped after only one trip, and placed back into storage.